29th March, 2019 @ 1:00 pm

-This workshop is designed to bring together schools at various stages of their RAP journey to learn from each other.
-Schools new to the RAP implementation and schools who want to reinvigorate their RAP implementation will be able to hear how some other schools have approached this, what has worked and what might have worked better.
-Schools who have been on the reconciliation journey for many years will be able to share significant turning points in their stories.
+This workshop is designed to bring together schools and ELCs at various stages of their RAP journey to learn from each other.
+Schools and ELCs new to the RAP implementation and those who want to reinvigorate their RAP implementation will be able to hear how some other schools have approached this, what has worked and what might have worked better.
+Schools and ELCs who have been on the reconciliation journey for many years will be able to share significant turning points in their stories.

 The workshop will be designed around schools being provided with an opportunity to share: